ttsuchiya/ttsuchiya.github.io/codap/plugins/Sonification/Library/info.md

 CODAP does not do spatial audio (yet), but it offers a lot of simple sonification plugins that you can flexibly combine for data exploration, storytelling, and even composing music.

-To get started, drag the first item of this plugin (**Simple Spectrum**) into an open space in CODAP, and follow the instructions there by pressing the "?" button.
+To get started, click to open the first item of this plugin (**Simple Spectrum**) and follow the instructions there by pressing the "?" button.

 ## Furthermore
 Please contact Takahiko Tsuchiya at takahiko@gatech.edu if you have questions or find bugs.